-Field bindweed (Wild Morning-glory) Puncturevine (Goathead)
+Field bindweed (Wild Morning-glory) Convolvulus spp.
+Puncturevine (Goathead) Tribulus terrestris

 Class 4: (Prohibited)

 Declared noxious and invasive weeds, not native to the state of Utah, that pose a threat to the state through the retail sale or propagation in the nursery and greenhouse industry.
 Prohibited noxious weeds are annual, biennial, or perennial plants that the commissioner designates as having the potential or are known to be detrimental to human or animal health, the environment, public roads, crops, or other property.